 - Vision problems (blurriness)

-When taken in higher doses (higher than those prescribed clinically), naltrexone can cause liver failure and other serious problems.
-Stop taking naltrexone and seek medical care if any of the following effects are experienced:
+When taken in higher doses (higher than prescribed clinically), naltrexone can cause liver failure and other serious problems.
+Stop taking naltrexone and seek medical care if you experience any of these:

 - Unusual bruising or bleeding

 NALTREXONE AND ALCOHOL: CAN I TAKE IT WHILE I’M DRINKING?

 It is not recommended to drink alcohol while on naltrexone, but it does not produce any immediate harmful effects.
 It will prevent the feeling of being drunk, so most people who abuse alcohol don’t see the point of mixing alcohol and naltrexone.
 This doesn’t mean that you are not impaired if you drink while on naltrexone.
 It is still unsafe to drive and operate heavy machinery.

 Treatment with naltrexone is considered non-addictive and non-habit-forming.

 Although ReVia, Depade, and Vivitrol are considered safe and effective drugs for treating opioid use disorder and alcohol use disorder, there are some risks of taking naltrexone:

 - Naltrexone is prescribed only after you have stopped using opioids or alcohol for at least 7 to 10 days.
 If it’s taken along with drugs of abuse or alcohol, it can cause severe withdrawal symptoms.

 - You must get through the initial withdrawal process before beginning to manage cravings with naltrexone.
 The initial withdrawal symptoms are usually the hardest to overcome during recovery.